Remember Myspace? (I have to say that now when I intro myself to new people — my years working there are still a key part of my career history).

 Is Snapchat Destined for Decline?

-So the big questions looms.
+So the big question looms.
 Can Snapchat avoid the fatal death spiral that Myspace disappeared into so rapidly?
 Ultimately the odds aren’t in their favour.

 The only reason Facebook and Twitter have stuck around is because: